Master CPT® 2022 Coding With This Expert Overview

 Surgery: Nervous System

-Two new add-on codes, +63052 and +63053, report laminectomy, facetectomy, or foraminotomy during a posterior interbody arthrodesis.
-These add-on codes can be reported with 22630, 22632, 22633, and 22634.
-You’ll notice in the code descriptor that only “lumbar” is included because this procedure is only performed on the lumbar spine.
+Supplementary codes, +63052 and +63053, now account for laminectomy, facetectomy, or foraminotomy during a posterior interbody arthrodesis.
+These additional codes can be employed alongside codes 22630, 22632, 22633, and 22634.
+Notably, the code descriptors exclusively mention “lumbar” as this procedure is solely performed on the lumbar spine.

 Surgery: Eye and Ocular Adnexa